Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: 1+1D anomalous symmetry

-The state-$\one\oplus a_1$ is the canonical boundary of $\eM_{K_{44;5}}$, which breaks the anomalous $S_3^{(1)}$ symmetry down to anomalous $\Z_3^{(1)}$ symmetry (as indicated by its \catsymm\ $\eM_{K_{44;5}}$).
-The state-$\one\oplus a_1$ must be gapless since its does not break the anomalous $\Z_3$ symmetry.
-Such a gapless state is described by the Lagrangian \eq{Kphi} with $K$ given by \eqn{K445}.
-The gapped and gapless phases for systems with anomalous $S_3^{(1)}$ symmetry is summarized in Table \ref{S3a1}.
+The $\one\oplus a_1$-state is the canonical boundary of $\eM_{K_{04;3}}$, which breaks the anomalous $S_3^{(1)}$ symmetry down to anomalous $\Z_3^{(1)}$ symmetry (as indicated by its \symmTO\ $\eM_{K_{04;3}}$).
+The $\one\oplus a_1$-state must be gapless since it does not break the anomalous $\Z_3$ symmetry.
+Such a gapless state is described by the Lagrangian \eq{Kphi} with $K$ given by \eqn{K043}.

+The $\one$-state is the canonical boundary of $\eGau_{S_3}^{(1)}$, which has the full \symmTO\ $\eGau_{S_3}^{(1)}$.
+Such a state must be gapless since it has a nontrivial reduced \symmTO.
+The gapless state is described by the following multi-component partition function: \begin{widetext}